ingabolee/convergence/README.md

 Hypothesis: As we approach infinity, the convergence of all the numbers is 8

-In this projects, digits of numbers are being multiplied recursively until they end up at one digit, which I call the convergence on the number.
+In this project, digits of numbers are being multiplied recursively until they end up at one digit, which I call the convergence on the number.

 Products with 0 are ignored